 Yes!
 Sourdough pizza dough can be frozen for up to 3 months.
 When ready to thaw, remove the sourdough pizza dough disc from the freezer and thaw in the refrigerator for 12 hours (or any of the above methods).
 I recommend this sourdough pizza dough recipe by King Arthur Baking.

-Making sourdough pizza dough is an awesome way to use up your excess sourdough starter.
+Making sourdough pizza dough is an awesome way to use up your excess Sourdough Starter.

-For all of the thawing methods above, the dough will go through a 2nd rise as long as you allow it to come to room temperature before baking.
+For all of the thawing methods above, the dough will go through a second rise as long as you allow it to come to room temperature before baking.

 Nope.
 Not as long as you properly feed the yeast when you make the dough, and let it rise before freezing it.